DAB0mB/react-autorun/README.md

 - **Automatic Dependency Tracking**: React Autorun eliminates the need to manually specify dependencies by automatically generating the dependencies array for your hooks at compile-time.
 - **Flexible Ignoring of Values**: You can mark certain values as ignored, ensuring they are not considered as dependencies during runtime.
-- **Works With Any Hook**: React Autorun decouples the dependencies' logic from the hook type, allowing you to specify dependencies for any hook, not just React's hooks.
+- **Works with Any Hook**: React Autorun decouples the dependencies' logic from the hook type, allowing you to specify dependencies for any hook, not just React's hooks.

 ## Before and After Compilation